smanotasa/NLP_Final/README.md

 - Although RNNs and BERTs can capture sequential patterns in text data, the architecture of a Logistic Regression may capture variance given the TF-IDF input.
 - The other models overfit or underfit the data given the complexity we have set out, whereas the Logistic convex optimization with heaps of information may be strong to.

-On the other hand, when using a ruled-based model with `spaCy` patterns as the naïve learner, metrics are far lower.
+On the other hand, when using a ruled-based model with `Regex` patterns as the naïve learner, metrics are far lower.
 This method outputs results more in line with our expectations, being closer to those of a random draw given the complexity of reviews which may be extensive (to those of our more complex orientations).

 Error analysis shows that the final BERT is not predicting well with the more complex examples, paticularly on the last one.
 However, it is the model with the best performance considering all the metrics, having close similarity to the results from the second RNN.